ashfujiyama/tamadoro/Ideation.md

 ## Target Audience

 [Identify the target audience for your Chrome Extension.
 Who will benefit from using your extension?
 What are the main characteristics of your target audience?]
+* Those who need help focussing
+* People working under a time crunch
+* People working on a schedule
+* Students studying for exams
+* Millennial and early Gen-Z who used to play with Tomagochi

 ## Description